Cartucho/OpenLabeling/README.md

 A bounding box tool using OpenCV 3.

-Easily generate the training data in the correct format for YOLOv2.
+Easily generate the training data in the format YOLOv2 requires.

 ## Instruction